Almost contact 5-folds are contact: Non--coorientable case

 \item Filling the $2$--cells as in Section \ref{sec:bands} and \ref{sec:end}.
 We need to produce a $\Z_2$--invariant standard model over $M \times \sS^2$, with $(M,\alpha_0)$ a contact manifold with a $\Z_2$--invariant action.
 The only required ingredient is to ensuring that the framing $\{\alpha_0, \alpha_1, \alpha_2 \}$ is chosen $\Z_2$--invariant.
 The rest of the proof works through up to notation details.\\

-\item Blowing--down is still a $\Z_2$--invariant procedure if the previous choices have been done $\Z_2$--invariantly.
-Therefore, we obtain a $\Z_2$--invariant contact structure $\xi'_2$ on $M_2$.
-Its quotient produces a contact structure on $M$. \end{enumerate} This proves the existence part of the statement.
-The statement concerning the homotopy follows since the homotopies can be easily made $\Z_2$--invariant.
-This is left to the careful reader. \end{proof}
+\item The arguments in Section \ref{sec:end} are still $\Z_2$--invariant if the previous choices have been done $\Z_2$--invariantly.
+Therefore, we obtain a $\Z_2$--invariant contact structure $\xi^2_c$ on $M_2$.
+Its quotient produces a contact structure $\xi_c$ on $M$. \end{enumerate} This proves the existence part of the statement.
+The statement concerning the homotopy follows since the homotopies can be easily made $\Z_2$--invariant. \end{proof}